oicr-gsi/shesmu/plugin-tsv/README.md

 ## Table-based Lookup Functions
 These are Shesmu functions create from TSV dictionaries.
 A file ending `.lookup` must contain tab-separated values.
+A `.commalookup` is the same but uses comma-separated values instead of tab-separated.

  The first row defines the types of the columns using a Shesmu type name (`string`, `boolean`, `integer`, `path`, `date`).
 Each subsequent row contains a value for each column, or `*` for a wild card match.
 The final column, which cannot be a wild card, is the result value.

 For example, suppose we want to create a way to assign users responsibility for projects.
 Create a `person_for_project.lookup`: